omni-us/jsonargparse/README.rst

 Likewise directories can also be parsed by including in the mode the :code:`'d'` flag, e.g. :code:`ActionPath(mode='drw')`.

+The content of a file that a :class:`.Path` instance references can be read by using the :func:`jsonargparse.Path.get_content` method.
+For the previous example would be :code:`info_db = cfg.databases.info.get_content()`.

 An argument with :class:`.ActionPath` can be given :code:`nargs='+'` to parse multiple paths.
 But it might also be wanted to parse a list of paths found in a